TruongHoangPhuLoc/home-lab/kubernetes/installation/manual/Readme.md

 + First, as you've probably noticed, my cluster has a special node (k8s-additional-worker) which is a almalinux node.
 I wanted my cluster to have varying distros and it turns out more difficult than I thought.

 + The rest of my cluster is ubuntu nodes.
-When they're ready to have applications deployed on them, I decided to add almalinux node to.
+When they were ready to have applications deployed on them, I decided to add almalinux node to.
 I was experiencing the almalinux node in NotReady state.
-Then, I googled and it turned out the problem is the configuration of resolve.
+Then, I googled and it turned out the problem was the configuration of resolve.
 The bootstrap phase's going to detect whether the system's using systemd-resolve to configure kubelet.
 Systemd-resolve is default configured on ubuntu and almalinux is otherwise.

 + Finally, I have to hardcode the configuration of kubelet on my alma node to use /etc/resolve.conf instead of /run/systemd-resolve/resolve.conf